cjdbarlow/Part-One/circle-system.md

 * Less portable than open-circuit systems
 * Increased circuit resistance
 * Requires soda lime, which can be toxic
-    * Produces compound A from sevoflurane
+    * Produces Compound A-E from sevoflurane
     * Produces carbon monoxide from desflurane and isoflurane/enflurane
     * Dangerous if aspirated